patriciaschaffer/patriciaschaffer/insights/ethical_interface.md

 A dialogical companion who does not hide
 behind the fantasy of a person.

-* Originally published in French on [Medium](https://medium.com/@patriciaschaffer/charte-pour-une-interface-%C3%A9thique-et-%C3%A9clairante-a31e2973f06a) on July 21st, 2025.
+*Originally published in French on [Medium](https://medium.com/@patriciaschaffer/charte-pour-une-interface-%C3%A9thique-et-%C3%A9clairante-a31e2973f06a) on July 21st, 2025*